tliron/puccini/documentation/floria.md

 However, Floria classes are not meant to store data: they only have metadata.
 They are meant to be used for selection, e.g. for applying policies, transformations, etc., on entire classes of entities.

-So instead we opted instead to not store schema information in the class and instead store it in the property.
+Thus we opted to *not* store schema information in the class and instead store it in the property.
 The disadvantage is that this data is duplicated for each property of that type.
-However, the important advantage is that allows for properties to be self-contained, following the design principles discussed above.
+However, the important advantage is that we allow for properties to be self-contained, following the design principles discussed above.
 Individual property schemas can be modified, and indeed be moved between classes, without affecting other properties of that type.
-This also has a performance advantage as classes do not need to be retrieved from the database in order to apply schemas.
+This also has a performance advantage as classes do not need to be retrieved from the Floria store in order to apply schemas.

 ### `$_schema`